-Our own recent report entitled ‘The Insider Threat Security Manifesto – Beating the threat from within‘ estimated over 666,000 Internal Security Breaches occurred in US business during the last 12 months, an average of 2,560 per working day.
+Our own report on insider threats estimated over 666,000 Internal Security Breaches occurred in US business during the last 12 months, an average of 2,560 per working day.
 A report from Clearswift found that 58% of all data security threats come from the extended enterprise (employees, ex-employees and trusted partners).

 Some insider incidents come about from accidental behavior; others are doing authorized things for malicious purposes.

 Either way the consequences for an organization can be costly.
-An insider attack costs a company approximately $412,000 per incident and approximately $15 million in annual losses per company.
-Some incidents have cost large companies more than $1 billion.
+IBM estimates the average cost of an insider attack at $11.45 million.
+Of course, some incidents have cost large companies more than $1 billion.

 Whether we’re dealing with careless or malicious activity, both involve authorized users who have access and rights.
 To thwart insider threats, organizations are recognizing the need to better manage network access for authorized users and close existing network security gaps.

-If you are one of the third of IT professionals expecting to implement insider threat programs in the next year, here is a 12-step-guide to ensure that it is set for the future.
-The guide follows research from IS Decisions into how 500 IT decision makers area tackling the insider threat.
+If you are one of the many IT professionals expecting to implement insider threat programs in the next year, here is a quick overview of best practices.

-UserLock, from IS Decisions, addresses the following security gaps to help mitigate insider threats and protect sensitive information for Windows and Active Directory Infrastructure.
+UserLock, an MFA and access management solution, addresses the following security gaps to help mitigate insider threats and protect sensitive information for Windows and Active Directory Infrastructure.

-39% of all malicious data breaches* are the result of negligence including password theft.
+Most malicious data breaches are the result of weak or stolen credentials.
 Social engineering has been used to describe the various means of conning people to reveal personal information such as passwords.

-UserLock stops malicious users seamlessly using valid credentials.
-It reduces network vulnerability by making it impossible for a rogue user to use a valid password at the same time as their legitimate owner.
+UserLock stops malicious users, even if they're using valid credentials.
+For one, UserLock MFA adds an extra layer of security to make sure the right person is using the right credentials.
+What's more, it also reduces network vulnerability by making it impossible for a rogue user to use a valid password at the same time as their legitimate owner.
 This is made possible by preventing concurrent logins.

 In addition, by restricting user’s individual access to the network by physical location (workstation or device, IP range, department, floor or building) and setting usage/connection time limits, UserLock ensures unauthorized access is no longer a possibility — even when credentials are compromised.